hdnye/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a component library built in JS to render UI using the virtual DOM.
+Everything in React is a component.
+React solves the problem of having to rewrite JS code repeatedly for similar functions by allowing the React components to be called w/in the JS functions and having that functionality be applied within.

 - [ ] What does it mean to _think_ in react?

+    To think in React is to break down the project being built into its components and deciding which functions work best w/in those ind'l frameworks and then adding them into the parent file to complete the app.

 - [ ] Describe state.

+    state is defined withing the component it's being called in.
+It can't be accessed outside of that component and its data depends wholly upon what data is being fed into state w/in that component.

 - [ ] Describe props.

+     props are React's way of passing down data from the parent component to the child.
+The data can't be altered by the child component unless there's a callback function passed to the child component as well.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are something that effects anything outside the scope of a function and usually require clean-up.
+By adding a dependency array at the end of the useEffect function, a developer will close the infinite loop and be able to pass the information from state and props as intended.

 ## Project Set Up